Understanding the Use of Emotion and Logic in Sales

 Illustration of a logical and emotional brain sides

-One of the reasons why some of your team members aren’t making the number of sales they should is because they don’t understand how emotion and logic work in the sales process.
+One of the reasons some of your team members may be falling short on sales is that they don’t fully understand how emotion and logic influence the buying process.

-At the end of this article you’ll understand a simple and really quick way to coach your team on how and why they need to use both emotion and logic in the sales process that I’ve used successfully with team members all around the world over the past 35 years.
+At the end of this article, you’ll learn a simple and effective way to coach your team on why and how they need to use both emotion and logic in sales conversations.
+It’s a technique I’ve successfully used with teams around the world over the past 35 years.

-When we think about the sales process – whether it’s ourselves making a purchase or someone else, most people buy on emotion and justify their purchase logically later.
-Rarely do you find that someone just logically decided to buy something and then got really excited about what they bought later.
+When we think about sales – whether we’re making a purchase ourselves or observing someone else – most people buy based on emotion and justify the decision with logic afterward.
+Rarely does anyone logically decide to buy something and only then get excited about it later

-My sweet ex-wife does this all the time!
-Anna has a black belt in shopping and can spend the entire day just looking around shops to see what’s on offer.
-Now, I don’t want to give you the wrong idea, Anna’s not a shopaholic nor free with money… she just finds ‘shopping’ relaxing and therapeutic.
-A shopping excursion makes her happy, and if that’s one of the things that adds to her happiness, then more power to her.
+My sweet ex-wife Anna is a great example of this.
+She has a black belt in shopping and can happily spend an entire day browsing shops.
+Now, I don’t want to give you the wrong idea, Anna’s not a shopaholic nor free with money… she just finds ‘shopping’ relaxing and therapeutic

 Now, I’m one of those shoppers who want to get in, buy what I want and get out.
 So, I started walking down the aisle looking at all the different brands (gasping at the prices) and reading all the labels.